alpha-yadav/DSA/readme.md

 Both methods achieve the same result.
 The recursive approach is generally considered more concise and easier to understand, while the iterative approach might be slightly more efficient in some cases (avoiding potential stack overflow issues with very deep trees).
 Choose the method that best suits your needs and coding style.
 Remember to handle the `None` cases appropriately in both versions to avoid errors.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science used for storing and retrieving data efficiently.
+They are hierarchical tree-like structures where each node has at most two children, referred to as the left child and the right child.
+The key property that defines a BST is the *search property*:

+* **Search Property:** For any node in the BST, the value of its left child (if it exists) is always less than the node's value, and the value of its right child (if it exists) is always greater than the node's value.

+This property enables efficient searching, insertion, and deletion operations.

+**Key Operations:**

+* **Search:**  To search for a value in a BST, you start at the root node.
+If the value is equal to the current node's value, you've found it.
+If the value is less than the current node's value, you recursively search the left subtree; otherwise, you recursively search the right subtree.
+This logarithmic time complexity (O(log n) on average, O(n) in the worst case – a skewed tree) makes searching much faster than linear search in an unsorted array.

+* **Insertion:** To insert a new node, you follow the same path as in a search.
+When you reach a leaf node (a node with no children) or a node where the search property is violated, you insert the new node as the left or right child, maintaining the search property.

+* **Deletion:** Deleting a node is more complex than insertion.
+There are three cases:
+    * **Leaf node:** Simply remove the node.
+    * **Node with one child:** Replace the node with its child.
+    * **Node with two children:**  There are two common approaches:
+        * **Find the inorder predecessor (largest value in the left subtree) or inorder successor (smallest value in the right subtree).**  Replace the node's value with the predecessor/successor's value, and then delete the predecessor/successor node (which will now be a node with at most one child, simplifying the deletion).
+        * **Remove the node and reconnect its subtrees.** This involves finding the minimum value in the right subtree and placing it where the deleted node was, then removing that minimum value from the right subtree.

+* **Minimum and Maximum:** Finding the minimum and maximum values in a BST is straightforward.
+The minimum value is the leftmost node (repeatedly following the left child pointers), and the maximum value is the rightmost node (repeatedly following the right child pointers).

+* **Traversal:**  BSTs can be traversed in various ways:
+    * **Inorder traversal:**  Visits nodes in ascending order of their values (left, root, right).
+    * **Preorder traversal:** Visits the root node first, then recursively traverses the left subtree, and then the right subtree (root, left, right).
+    * **Postorder traversal:** Recursively traverses the left subtree, then the right subtree, and finally visits the root node (left, right, root).

+**Advantages of BSTs:**

+* **Efficient search, insertion, and deletion:**  Logarithmic time complexity on average.
+* **Ordered data:**  Data is naturally sorted, making it easy to perform operations like finding the minimum, maximum, or range queries.

+**Disadvantages of BSTs:**

+* **Worst-case performance:**  If the tree becomes skewed (e.g., all nodes are inserted in sorted order), the performance degrades to linear time complexity (O(n)).
+Self-balancing BSTs (like AVL trees or red-black trees) address this issue.
+* **Memory overhead:** Each node requires storage for the data and pointers to its children.

+**Self-Balancing BSTs:**

+To mitigate the worst-case scenario of skewed trees, self-balancing BSTs maintain a balanced structure through rotations and other operations during insertion and deletion.
+This guarantees logarithmic time complexity even in the worst case.
+Examples include:

+* **AVL trees:**  Maintain a balance factor (height difference between left and right subtrees) for each node, ensuring a height difference of at most 1.
+* **Red-black trees:**  Use a coloring scheme to maintain balance, offering slightly less strict balance than AVL trees but with potentially faster operations.

+In summary, BSTs are a versatile and efficient data structure for various applications requiring ordered data, but understanding their limitations and considering self-balancing variants is crucial for optimal performance.